jgalloway42/JoshG_Portfolio/README.md

 ![](/images/UML_CI_Bootstrapping_Results.png)

 In both cases, the scoring was improved on the test set over the training score.
-This is likely due to duplication of topics between headlines creating tighter clusters with more distance between them, as this would improve either metric.PDF of the presentation may be found [here](https://github.com/jgalloway42/MS-Applied-Mathematics-Projects/blob/master/DS%205230%20Unsupervised%20ML/Galloway-DS5230-Final%20Project%20Report.pdf).
+This is likely due to duplication of topics between headlines creating tighter clusters with more distance between them, as this would improve either metric.
+PDF of the presentation may be found [here](https://github.com/jgalloway42/MS-Applied-Mathematics-Projects/blob/master/DS%205230%20Unsupervised%20ML/Galloway-DS5230-Final%20Project%20Report.pdf).